 Mono is typically not serious.
-In some cases, people who have mono sometimes suffer from secondary infections such as strep throat, sinus infections, or tonsillitis.
+In some cases, people who have mono get secondary infections such as strep throat, sinus infections, or tonsillitis.
 In rare cases, some people may develop the following complications:

-According to the Mayo Clinic, mono can also cause some of these extremely rare complications (Mayo Clinic):
+According to the Mayo Clinic, mono can also cause some of these extremely rare complications:

-- anemia (a decrease in your red blood cell count)
+- anemia, which is a decrease in your red blood cell count

-- thrombocytopenia (a decrease in platelets, the part of your blood that begins the clotting process)
+- thrombocytopenia, which is a decrease in platelets, the part of your blood that begins the clotting process

 - inflammation of the heart